Bob West

 June 16, 1944 - July 28, 2023 Port Arthur, TX

-Bob West was born in Mexico, Missouri in 1944.
+Bob West was born in Mexico, Missouri, in 1944.
 He moved to Southeast Texas in 1965 to attend what was then Lamar Tech.
-He started a 49-year newspaper career at the Beaumont Enterprise in 1966 while attending Lamar, married Lamar cheerleader Genie Montie of Port Arthur in 1968, was hired at the Port Arthur News in 1971, and became sports editor in June of 1972.
+West began his 49-year newspaper career at the Beaumont Enterprise in 1966 while attending Lamar.
+In 1968, he married Lamar cheerleader Genie Montie of Port Arthur.
+He joined the Port Arthur News in 1971 and became sports editor in June 1972.

-West was known for his heavy emphasis on coverage of high school sports and for championing athletes from Southeast Texas who went on to play at collegiate and professional levels.
-He was twice named Texas Sports Writer of the Year by the Texas High School Coaches Association and twice was selected recipient of the presigeous Fred Hartman Excellence in Sportswriting Award.
-West built a bigger platform by branching out into sports talk radio, doing shows in Houston, Beaumont, and Port Arthur for over 30 years.
+West was best known for his strong emphasis on high school sports coverage and for championing athletes from Southeast Texas who went on to play at the collegiate and professional levels.
+He was twice named Texas Sports Writer of the Year by the Texas High School Coaches Association and twice received the prestigious Fred Hartman Excellence in Sports Writing Award.
+Expanding his platform, West also hosted sports talk radio programs in Houston, Beaumont, and Port Arthur for more than 30 years.

-In addition, he helped pioneer high school football telecasts in Southeast Texas, and was analyst for 20 years of Port Arthur News Friday Night Experience telecasts that enhanced exposure for area high school players.
-West's fundraising efforts on behalf of the Babe Zaharias Foundation led to the implementation of an endowed $50,000 Babe Zaharias-Bob West scholarship for women's athletics at Lamar University.
+In addition, West helped pioneer high school football telecasts in Southeast Texas and served as an analyst for 20 years on the Port Arthur News Friday Night Experience broadcasts, which greatly increased exposure for local high school athletes.
+His fundraising efforts for the Babe Zaharias Foundation led to the creation of a $50,000 endowed Babe Zaharias–Bob West Scholarship for women’s athletics at Lamar University.

-His major civic project was 12 Port Arthur News Homecoming Roasts that raised over $700,000 for the Museum of the Gulf Coast.
-Sports honorees were Jimmy Johnson, Bum Phillips, Billy Tubbs, Tom Hicks, Joe Washington Jr., Jamaal Charles, and Wade Phillips.
-Other honorees included attorney Walter Umphrey, then Texas Governor Ann Richards, US Congressman Jack Brooks, Texas Senator Carl Parker, and Texas Secretary of State Jack Rains.
-Richards also participated five times as a roaster.
-Of West, Richards said, "Bob West can get most of us to do anything."
+One of West’s most significant civic contributions was organizing 12 Port Arthur News Homecoming Roasts, which raised more than $700,000 for the Museum of the Gulf Coast.
+Sports honorees included Jimmy Johnson, Bum Phillips, Billy Tubbs, Tom Hicks, Joe Washington Jr., Jamaal Charles, and Wade Phillips.
+Other honorees included attorney Walter Umphrey, Texas Governor Ann Richards, U.S. Congressman Jack Brooks, Texas Senator Carl Parker, and Texas Secretary of State Jack Rains.
+Richards, who participated five times as a roaster, once remarked, “Bob West can get most of us to do anything.”

-West had three sons with his wife Genie - Brandon, Damon, and Grayson.
+West and his wife, Genie, had three sons: Brandon, Damon, and Grayson.